jorisvandenbossche/scipy-lecture-notes/intro/help/help.rst

       In [204]: help np.vander

-In Ipython it is not possible to open a separated window for help and documentation; however one can always open a second ``Ipython`` shell just to display help and docstrings...
+In IPython it is not possible to open a separated window for help and documentation; however one can always open a second ``ipython`` shell just to display help and docstrings...

 .. image:: scipy_doc.png